This section contains unified change history highlights for all

+DESCkeyword in such cases was effectively ignored.
 (Bug #16999886, Bug #69528)

 File system errors occurring during a local checkpoint could sometimes cause an LCP to hang with no obvious cause when they were not handled correctly.
 Now in such cases, such errors always cause the node to fail.
 Note that the LQH block always shuts down the node when a local checkpoint fails; the change here is to make likely node failure occur more quickly and to make the original file system error more visible.
 (Bug #16961443)